HealthResearchAuthority/rsp-iras-qa/README.md

 **Cucumber Tags**:
 - Can be used to specify a particular subset of scenarios for traceability to user stories and accpetance criteria
 - Can be used to run a specific test or subset of tests
-- Can be used to add unique contexts or conditions to specific tests or subset of tests
+- Can be used to add unique contexts, conditions or inputs for specific tests or subset of tests
 - Tags can be placed above Features or Scenario's
 - A Feature or Scenario can have as many tags as you like.
 Separate them with spaces
 - Tags are inherited by child elements.
 E.g. tags that are placed above a Feature will be inherited by each Scenario within the Feature